princebillygk/myblogs/_notes/python-programing-notes.markdown

 Similar to list but we access it using key rather than index

+The following types are allowed to be used as dictonary keys:
+* Number
+* String
+* Boolean
+* Tuples

 ```python
 dct = {'key1' : "value1", 'key2' : "value2"}
 ```